cathalmchale/pandoc_resume/markdown/jobs.md

 Development of an endpoint management and security suite that helps businesses protect their vital information and manage critical risk across network and endpoint assets.

 * Senior Engineer with architectural and mentorship responsibilities.
-* Played key role in the delivery of three major releases and several update releases of Lumension’s flagship product.
+* Played key role in the delivery of three major releases and several update releases of Lumension's flagship product.
    * Mission critical enterprise software deployed to every PC and mobile device in our customers organisation.
    * Application Control has progressed from being an experimental security add-on to the pivotal module in an organisations I.T. security needs.
       * Deployments of 20,000+ nodes.